rika97/wandermap/README.md

 - [ ] Optimize performance
     - [ ] Fetching user location with Expo geolocation takes time, consider switching to Google Maps Geolocation API, which also allows fetching location without depending on GPS.
     - [ ] A lot of bandwidth is required to render contents in the app, especially rendering user uploaded images.
 Consider using low resolutions.
+- [ ] Optimize database: Firestore might not be the most suitable database for this app
+- [ ] Better positioning of myLocation button in MapView
 - [ ] Increase in variety of languages offered
 - [ ] Create web version of app